Industry SEO

 - "Dentist near me" Google searches

-- Google Maps and local pack
+- Google Maps and the local pack

-- Review platforms (Google, Yelp)
+- Review platforms like Google and Yelp

-- Practice website
+- Your practice website

 The ROI of Ranking #1 for "Dentist Near Me"